brentsnook/shokkenki/features/README.md

 ### Provider

-A Shokkenki *provider* is a system that provides a service via a RESTful interface.
-It might offer functions like storing data or allowing it to be retrieved.
+A Shokkenki **provider** is a system that provides one or more services via a RESTful interface.
+Examples of these services are storing data or allowing it to be retrieved.

-A provider cares about the consumers it services and the aim of consumer-driven contracts are to allow a provider to know when and how it has broken a particular consumer.
+A provider cares about the consumers it serves and the aim of consumer-driven contracts are to allow a provider to know when and how it has broken a particular consumer.

-A provider may in turn be a consumer for a different service that it relies on in order to do its job.
+A provider may in turn may also be a consumer for a different service that it relies on in order to do its job.

 ## How?